 - A horse’s range of vision is nearly 350 degrees with two small blind spots.

-If you enjoyed this article, take a look at our article about the Horse Gestation Period, and learn about the unique facts about equine gestation.
+If you enjoyed this article, take a look at our article about the Roaring in Horses.

 I’m a Licensed Vet Tech with a passion to spread awareness for animal welfare and knowledge as far and often as I can!